I-Need-More-Coffee/referi-en/README.md

 You're reading this file right now.

+### `poster1.html and poster2.html`

+The HTML files used to generate the posters linked to in `index.html`

-### `posters`
+### `pdfs`

-This folder contains the HTML and PDF files that are linked to in `index.html` as examples of how to use this grid system for designing posters.
+This folder contains the PDF files that are linked to in `index.html` as examples of how to use this grid system for designing posters.

+### `images`

+This folder contains various images used on the site.

 ---

 ## Tasks

 - [x] Upload original German files
-- [ ] Translate texts to English
+- [x] Translate texts to English
-- [ ] Translate the linked posters
-- [ ] Create PDF versions and upload them
 - [ ] Create a variant with automatic [dark mode](https://bt.ht/html-dark-mode/)